godotengine/godot-docs/community/contributing/ways_to_contribute.rst

    consulted offline, directly in Godot's code editor, or online at :ref:`Godot API <toc-class-ref>`.
-   To contribute to the class reference, you have to edit the `doc/base/classes.xml` in Godot's git repository, and make a pull request.
+   To contribute to the class reference, you have to edit the `doc/base/classes.xml` in Godot's Git repository, and make a pull request.
    See :ref:`doc_updating_the_class_reference` for more details.

 -  **The tutorials and engine documentation and its translations.** This is the part you are reading